Preparing for an external fixator with our child.

 My best advice?
 Just tape the phone to your head.
 No, not really…it would get stuck!
 However, a handsfree Bluetooth is nice for the time that will be spent on the phone!

-After seeing these devices my stress level shot up.
-As an Occupational Therapist, I’ve seen these devices on adult patients in a rehab setting.
-Where nurses are managing their care 24/7 along with inpatient therapy and an entire staff of people including therapists.
+After seeing the fixators in-person my stress level shot up.
+As an Occupational Therapist, I’ve seen these devices on adult patients in a rehab setting, Where nurses are managing their care 24/7 along with inpatient therapy and an entire staff of people including therapists.
 My son would have this on at home, no inpatient setting and require care…along with his 3 brothers.

 Getting this all set up is a balancing act and things like the calendar app on my phone and notepad have been essential.